glinscott/leela-chess/README.md

 The weights from the distributed training are downloadable from http://lczero.org/networks.
 The best one is the top network that has some games played on it.

 Weights that we trained to prove the engine was solid are here https://github.com/glinscott/lczero-weights.
-Currently, the best weights were obtained through supervised learning on a human dataset with elo ratings > 2000.
+The best weights obtained through supervised learning on a human dataset were with elo ratings > 2000.

 # Training a new net using self-play